YTomar79/Adaptive-Algorithm/README.md

 2. The **raw** test results are also included in my repository.
 3. Model weights and policy are included in the test file.

-Note that I don't include the hyperparameters on my slideshow and posterboard.
-I did this to prevent anyone without access to this repository to prevent stealing my intellectual property as I was afraid that they would have enough information to replect the project on their own.
+Note that I didn't include the hyperparameters on my slideshow and posterboard.
+I did this to prevent anyone without access to this repository to prevent stealing my intellectual property as I was afraid that they would have enough information to replicate my project on their own.
 Please note that YOU can view the hyperparameters in the agent.py file!

 I tried to make things as self-explanatory as possible, but feel free to visit my booth if you have questions!